project-chip/connectedhomeip/examples/lock-app/silabs/README.md

           <info  > [SVR] https://project-chip.github.io/connectedhomeip/qrcode.html?data=CH%3AI34NM%20-00%200C9SS0

     **LED 0** shows the overall state of the device and its connectivity.
-    However, this status LED is disabled by default on Silab's ICD Lock application.
+    However, this status LED is disabled by default on Silabs ICD Lock application.

     **LED 1** Simulates the Lock The following states are possible: